Timbinous/dotman/README.md

     dot alias list

-or
+or simply just

     dot list

-To revert dotfiles back to original:
+To revert dotfiles back to original state:

     dot use default